DB244878/caliptra-attestation-lab/README.md

-# Hardware Root of Trust Attestation Lab
+# Hardware Root of Trust Attestation

-A hands-on hardware security lab demonstrating a simplified hardware-backed attestation flow using an ESP32, ATECC608A secure element, and a Python verifier.
+A hands-on hardware security project demonstrating a simplified hardware-backed attestation flow using an ESP32, ATECC608A secure element, and a Python verifier.

 This project models how modern cloud infrastructure can determine whether a device or node should be trusted before allowing it into a secure fleet.